 At Barksdale Air Force Base, protecting the environment is one of our highest priorities and will be a major factor in decision-making.
 We are dedicated to continual improvement of our processes to prevent and reduce waste generation.
 We are committed to compliance with environmental laws and other requirements while reducing pollution at the source of generation.
 The framework for setting and reviewing environmental objectives and targets includes considering significant environmental aspects and other factors most important to the base.
-Progress on these objectives and targets will be reviewed and briefed to the ESOH Council at least annually.
-In all our activities we will seek to :
+Annually, the Environmental, Safety and Occupational Health Council will review all objectives and targets to verify progress.
+In all our activities, we will strive to:

 a.
 Promote the conservation and sustainable use of natural and manmade materials.